-A morning transfer is followed by a spectacular hike, perhaps to Observation Point, one of Zion’s best hikes, with sweeping canyon views that will take your breath away.
-Your lodging tonight is in the Cliffrose Lodge, a luxurious hotel just outside the park in nearby Springdale with outdoor swimming pool, hot-tub, and grand views.
+A morning drive to Zion is followed by a spectacular hike, perhaps to Observation Point, one of Zion’s best hikes, with sweeping canyon views that will take your breath away.
+Your lodging tonight will be either the Cliffrose or Desert Pearl Lodge, both luxurious hotels just outside the park in nearby Springdale with outdoor swimming pool, hot-tub, and peaceful riverside views.

 Zion N.P. – Another of Zion’s classic hikes leads through the Zion narrows.
 Wading through the Virgin River (sometimes up to your thighs), this hike is a unique and challenging opportunity to hike through a impressive and narrow gorge, with waterfalls, hanging gardens and memories galore.

-The Narrows are not a cold-weather hike though, and fall, winter and spring visitors might opt for the thrilling hike to Angel’s Landing, across a narrow sandstone fin to outstanding views in all directions.
+The Narrows are not a cold-weather hike though, and fall, winter and spring visitors might opt for either a shorter walk along the river (without the wading), or the thrilling hike to Angel’s Landing, across a narrow sandstone fin to outstanding views in all directions.
 Truly a classic and fitting way to finish a great trip!
 Return to Springdale for your last night.

 Depart – After breakfast, you’ll return to St. George, Las Vegas, or you can continue on to your post-tour destinations.

 Join one of our group tours for a guided experience!